Tazmondo/btecify/venv/share/doc/youtube_dl/README.txt

 -   extractor (string): Name of the extractor
 -   extractor_key (string): Key name of the extractor
 -   epoch (numeric): Unix epoch when creating the file
--   autonumber (numeric): Five-digit number that will be increased with each download, starting at zero
+-   autonumber (numeric): Number that will be increased with each download, starting at --autonumber-start
 -   playlist (string): Name or id of the playlist that contains the video
 -   playlist_index (numeric): Index of the video in the playlist padded